 2017 is all set for the appearance of some spectacular sedans.
-BMW is set to bring in the new 5 series; Volkswagen, the Passat, while Hyundai is set to breath life back into the Verna with an all-new model.
-Other notable inclusions include the launch of the all-new Essentia compact sedan from Chevrolet and Tata’s highly anticipated Tigor compact sedan.
+BMW is set to bring in the new 5-series; Volkswagen, the Passat; while Hyundai is set to breathe life back into the Verna with an all-new model.
+Other notable inclusions are the launch of the all-new Essentia compact sedan from Chevrolet and a few more.

 Here is the longlist of sedans expected in the coming months.